CheckiO/checkio-empire-battle-craft/info/description.md

 unit_client.when_enemy_in_range(attack_near_enemy)
 ```

-...
-That commands the unit to attack any enemy that comes into its firing range.
+... that commands the unit to attack any enemy that comes into its firing range.

 **Prints**.
 Feel free to use the _print_ function and see every script's output in the right-hand panel for battle replays.